julieboisard/metagenomics_tutorials/Metagenomics_Prokaryotic_Nanopore/README.md

 ### Mapping with minimap2 and samtools

-Reads can be mapped back on the polished per strain metagenomes and sorted using [minimap2 2.24-r1122](https://github.com/lh3/minimap2) and samtools 1.17.
+Reads can be mapped back on the polished co-assembled metagenome and sorted using [minimap2 2.24-r1122](https://github.com/lh3/minimap2) and samtools 1.17.

 `minimap2.sh`